 "Biodeterioration" as the prime keyword did not necessarily associate with other subject fields, while "fungi" may had more probabilities to link with other subject fields such as "chemistry", "animals", "genetics", "alternaria" and "cladosporium".
 Moreover, the item "biodegradation" showed the highest value of occurrences (177) and total link strength (1191) which surpassed the prime item "biodeterioration".
-This result might indicate that the keyword "biodegradation" generated more relevant term remaining items with other than the keyword
+This result might indicate that the keyword "biodegradation" generated more relevant term with other remaining items than the keyword